Click on maps to view larger and print.

 Getting there: Located at 2197 E Hwy 160 – 1.1 miles east of the intersection of Hwy 84 and Hwy 160.
 Park in the designated parking area next to San Juan Veterinary Hospital.

 NOT Recommended for Beginners due to slope & need for speed control.
-Yamaguchi Park is excellent for beginners in downtown.
+In downtown, Yamaguchi Park is excellent for beginners.

 Reservoir Hill is located in the heart of downtown Pagosa Springs and the trailhead is within easy walking distance of a variety of downtown lodging establishments and public parking.
 Reservoir Hill provides trails interspersed with hills; some skiers walk between trail sections.